Find out if your proposal to raise investments could qualify for a venture capital scheme and what you need to apply for advance assurance.

 - the business plan and financial forecasts

 - a copy of the latest accounts if available

-- which companies will use the investments
+- companies that will use the investments

-- an up to date copy of the memorandum and articles of association and details of any changes you expect to make
+- an up to date copy of the memorandum and articles of association, and details of any changes you expect to make

 - a copy of the register of members from the date you apply for advance assurance